dwarvesf/playground/_memo/connecting-vim-with-golang.md

 tags:
   - go
   - vim
+  - programming
+  - engineering
 title: Connecting Vim With Golang
 date: 2015-10-16
-description: null
+description: Vim is a powerful text-editor, usually used server environments with no graphical interfaces.
+In this post, I will layer a basic foundation of Vim and show you how to use Vim as an IDE for Go
 authors: null
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 ## An introduction to Vim and how to use Vim with Golang
-* Vim is a powerful text-editor, usually used server environments with no graphical interfaces.
+Vim is a powerful text-editor, usually used server environments with no graphical interfaces.
 In this post, I will layer a basic foundation of Vim and show you how to use Vim as an IDE for Go.

 ## What is Vim
 Vim is a highly configurable text editor built to enable efficient text editing, the next version of Vi (Vim = Vi Improved), written by Bram Moolenaar, first released in 1991.